PromptOn/prompton/README.md

     1. Populate the template with the passed values
     2. Log the request
     3. Send the request to provider
-    4. Log respnse and send it back to client.
-    2. Log the request
-    3. Send the request to provider
-    4. Log respnse and send it back to client.
+    4. Log response and send it back to client.

     It also handles errors, timeouts and updates the inference accordingly.
 It will still process response if client disconnects before it arrives.